What's in season: November

 Parsnips can be picked throughout the winter for a tasty soup or roast.
 It’s a good idea to pick a few for storage in case frozen soil makes harvesting impossible when you need them.

-The versatile leek can be used to liven up all sorts of dishes but it needs to be carefully cleaned to remove soil from between the leaf layers.
+The versatile leek can be used to liven up all sorts of dishes.
+Make sure you clean carefully, removing soil from between the leaf layers.

 Most herbs are too tender to survive winter outdoors, but there are few hardy varieties.
 Sage, thyme, tarragon, bay and rosemary can all be grown outside, preferably close to the kitchen door for easy access.